AdKats/AdKats/README.md

   <li><b>Add plugin file to procon.</b> Add the plugin file to procon as you would any other.</li>
   <li><b>Enter database connection info.</b> All database connection info must be entered in the settings tab before
   AdKats can run.</li>
-  <li><b>Enable!</b> AdKats will confirm all dependencies and show confirmation in the console.
-If it gives your server
+  <li><b>Enable AdKats.</b> AdKats will confirm all dependencies and show confirmation in the console.
+If it gives your
-  an ID then all is well.
-Enjoy!</li>
+  server an ID then all is well.</li>
+  <li><b>Disable the default "In-Game Admin".</b>Disable any other plugins that use commands like kill, kick, etc. The
+  commands would be run by both, causing unwanted functionality.
+Enjoy AdKats!</li>
 </ol>
 If you have any problems installing AdKats please let me know on the MyRCON forums, or here as an issue and I'll respond promtly.